kapitanov/code-quality-research/README.md

 running `go doc` might fail to a specific codebase, therefore some of the selected projects might fail to compute more precise metric.

-However, the tool I've written removes license headers from soource files while keeping package-level `godoc`-style comments.
+However, the tool I've written removes license headers from source files while keeping package-level `godoc`-style comments.
 This should improve the accuracy of the metric since a lot of OSS projects include (almost) the same license header as a comment into every source file.